 Writing a book is not easy.
 If you think it is, then you probably haven’t written one yet. f you have written one, though, you know the effort that goes into creating that masterpiece.
+If you are a new writer with no previously published work or any author footprint online, this post will help you with the different ways to self-publish your book today.

 But what’s a masterpiece worth if no one knows about it?
 I’ve spent a lot of time scouring different websites, reading blogs, author guidance, and bestseller anecdotes about publishing a book.
 I’m now convinced that finishing a book is a daunting task and finding the right publisher for your work is in itself another, much bigger task.